jts/nanopolish/README.md

 ### Computing a new consensus sequence for a draft assembly

-First we prepare the data by extracting the reads from the FAST5 files, and aligning them in base and event space to our draft assembly (`draft.fa`).
+First we prepare the data by extracting the reads from the FAST5 files, and aligning the basecalls to our draft assembly (`draft.fa`).

 ```
 # Extract the QC-passed reads from a directory of FAST5 files